Tasty Recipes for the Home Cook

 Grandma Yearwood’s Coconut Cake

-Note: This post has been updated with new images and added content since its original publication in11/05/13.
+Note: This post has been updated with new images and added content since its original publication on 11/05/13.

 Vanilla wafer coconut cake is a recent discovery for me.
 I was curious about this novelty and did a little research.
 It didn’t take long for me to conclude that every Southern family has their own version of this cake, so it seems.
 Naturally, my curiosity was piqued—I had to make one.
 Let me tell you, it is DEE-li-cious!
 It is decadent, rich, moist, and sweeeeeeet!

 The only dilemma I had was deciding which recipe to use.
-In the end, I went with Trisha Yearwood’s because I had seen her make it on her cooking show.
-Another deciding factor was her coconut lemon glaze which sounded luscious.
+In the end, I went with Trisha Yearwood’s version because I had seen her make it on her cooking show.
+Another deciding factor was her coconut lemon glaze, which sounded luscious.

 After having made this cake several times, I have a few tips that I like to share: